Wint3rmute/baczek.me/content/excellent-words.md

 {{definition(word="Subversive" definition="Rebelling against authority/governement/tradition/etc", source="Simulacra and Simulation")}}
 {{definition(word="Sybarite" definition="A person who is self-indulgent in their fondness for sensuous luxury", source="The Futurological Congress")}}
 {{definition(word="Synesthesia" definition="Perceptual phenomenon in which stimulation of one sensory leads to involuntary experiences in a second sensory", source="Can't remember")}}
+{{definition(word="Schlaraffenland" definition="A land of plenty in medieval myth, an imaginary place of extreme luxury", source="Summa Technologiae")}}

 {{dictionary_letter(letter="T")}}
 {{definition(word="Tantrum" definition="Intense emotional outburst.
 Commonly used wording: temper tantrum", source="Can't remember")}}